gumdropsteve/Harmonia/README.md

 ### Motivation
 Every time I have heard about an AirBnb dispute from a guest, it was the worst thing ever.
 Every time I have heard about an AirBnb dispute from a host, no complaints.
 What is the commonality?
 Neither actually knows how AirBnb handles disputes.

-From a business perspective, the cost of losing a random non-host user (someone who does not list any rooms) is probably less than the cost of losing a random host user (someone who does list a room(s)).
-This can be derived by compairing the company's $200 reward for referring new place hosts and $150 reward for referring new experience hosts to the company's $0 reward for referring new users.
+From a business perspective, the cost of losing a random non-host user is probably less than the cost of losing a random host user.
+This can be derived by comparing the company's $200 reward for referring new place hosts and $150 reward for referring new experience hosts to the company's $0 reward for referring new users.

+On the other hand, what if the dispute is between a new host and a loyal non-host user?
+The tables may turn.

-So if the blame is not clear, or for any less innocent reason that justifies it, siding with the host by default would be a wise business decision.
+So if the blame is not clear, or for any less innocent reason that justifies it, siding with the host -- or whichever side generates better revenue for the company -- by default would be a wise business decision.
 Even though it is not necessarily right.

+This simple example is just one of the numerous environments where 3rd party interest can unfairly alter how disagreements are settled.

 #### Trust Issue being Addressed - What do I think I have?
-Disputes are resolved in an honest and fair way without 3rd party (corporate) interests influncing outcomes.
+Disputes are resolved in an honest and fair way without 3rd party (corporate) interests influencing outcomes.

 ### What it Does
 By decentralizing disputes to one's peers, Harmonia ensures an open and fair dispute resolution.